 Eleanor’s little ones are eight weeks old now, and they are not so little anymore.
 They have officially entered the teenage turkey phase.
-We took down the pen that they lived in with Eleanor until they were six weeks old, and the integration with the rest of the flock went remarkably smoothly.
+We took down the temporary pen that they lived in with Eleanor until they were six weeks old, and the integration with the rest of the flock went remarkably smoothly.
 Prudence was happy to have her friend Eleanor back, and after a few minutes of Prudence chasing Eleanor around as if to say I’m the dominant turkey now, they resumed their friendship.
 I was pleasantly surprised to see how well-behaved Prudence has been with the youngsters.
 She quickly settled into her role as Auntie Prudence, looking after the little ones as if they were her own.
 Prudence spends most of her days roaming the pasture with Eleanor and the little ones, and occasionally giving chase to one of the chickens when one ventures too close to the happy turkey family.
-Eleanor is proving herself to be an excellent mother, and she is still looking after the youngsters and sheltering them under her wings at night although by now they are getting a bit too big for that.
+Eleanor is proving herself to be an excellent mother, and she is still looking after the youngsters and sheltering them under her wings at night the best she can, although by now they are getting a bit too big for that.

 With our chickens, when we’ve had teenagers that were integrated into the rest of the flock, the other chickens would chase and peck the chicken teens mercilessly.
 The mother hen typically grows tired of caring for her offspring by the time they reach six or eight weeks old, and she will begin pecking the teens to drive them away from her when they try to roost under her wings at night.
 During the day, the mother hen goes back to join her flock-mates, leaving the teens to fend for themselves.
 At this point, the young chickens are forced to separate from the mother hen and form their own roving gang of teenagers.
 This has not happened yet with the turkeys, and I’m curious to see how much longer Eleanor and Prudence will continue to look after the youngsters.